ayushmahadik8/E-commerce_Sales_Company_PB/README.md

 2. Find Year on Year Growth for each Cards and show a YTd spakline for each measure in the cards to understand the monthly trend for each fact.
 3. Find YTD Sales,PYTD Sales,YoY Sales Growth for different customer category.
 4. Find YTD Slaes performance by each states.
-5. Top 5 and Bottom 5 Products by Sales.
+5. Top 5 and Bottom 5 Products by Sales..
 6. YTD Sales by Region to know best and worst performing region all over country..
 7. YTD sales by SHipping Type to get the best shipping type percentage ..